Rockspirates/Arbitrage/README.md

 So for a given order is you haven't found any arbitrage or if the order is cancelled(will be discussed in detail later) then "No Trade" has to printed

-Now if we go deep into practical world, the package deals can also have more than 1 quantity orderd by a single trader, So now the Input will be of the form
+In the advances version, you will have quantities associated with the orders

 ```bash
 <stock_name_1> <quantity_1> <stock_name_2>....<quantity_n> <price> <quantity> <s/b>#
 ```
-This is called order book processing.

-In this part, we will allow each order to have more than one quantity of each deal available.
+In this version, we will allow each order to have more than one quantity of each deal available.
 Additionally, we will also store the entire order book.
 That is, an order will come in that can have multiple stocks or stock structures to buy/sell at a particular price.
 For instance, ASML 1 100 10 b# is a deal to buy 10 stocks of ASML for $100/stock.
 Also, a buy order of ASML 1 120 10 b# will NOT cancel this order.
 An order of ASML 1 100 20 s# will cancel the ASML 1 100 10 b# order and be reduced to ASML 1 100 10 s#, and will NOT affect the ASML 1 120 10 b# order (another way in which our algorithm can make money).

 It might look very similar to previous part but there is lot more complexity here.
 Here there is a provision to accept partial orders.
 A simple example is as follows